10th EVENT RULES - 2019

 9. Referee will be provided only for the finals.

 10. A player may participate in the Event at maximum three

 categories.
 In case of participation for more than one category, the

 player accepts in advance to play two or three matches in a day.

-11. The whole tournament is under the control of the Chief
+11. The whole event is under the control of the Chief Referee.

-Referee.
-The Chief Referee is authorized to solve all problems
+The Chief Referee is authorized to solve all problems related to the

 12. The balls and water will be provided by the organization.